 Before I “became a minimalist” I had dreamed of it.
 I loved motel room simplicity.
 I wanted my home to feel that way and to be so tidy that I could just focus on whatever I wanted to focus on, not always “I have to clean the house”.

 Though I wanted that, I thought it was impossible to get to that point.

 I was afraid to get rid of things.
 I was paralyzed by the idea of “I may need this” or “Just in case…”

-It was so bad, I was afraid to throw away receipts, grocery bags, instruction manuals and extra parts.
+It was so bad, I was afraid to throw away receipts, grocery bags, instruction manuals, and extra parts.

 When my piles of stuff got to be too much for me, I’d put it in a box and shove it into the back of a closet.

-After a few years, a few moves, and many marriage fights about stuff.
+After a few years, a few moves, and many marital fights about stuff.
 I tried to declutter.
 I would start, donate several boxes and bags, feel accomplished, but it never made a difference.
 Within a few days, the house was still a mess and I struggled to keep the dishes done and the floor picked up.

 I would mentally beat myself up all day long: “Seriously, housework isn’t that hard.
 It’s a miracle you get the kids fed.
 Look at this house… normal people don’t live like this.
 You should be ashamed of yourself.”